Polydimethylsiloxane: Structure

 The polymerization reaction evolves hydrochloric acid.
-For medical and domestic applications, a process was developed in which the chlorine atoms in the silane precursor were replaced with acetate groups.
+For some domestic applications, a process was developed in which the chlorine atoms in the silane precursor were replaced with acetate groups.
 In this case, the polymerization produces acetic acid, which is less chemically aggressive than HCl.
 As a side-effect, the curing process is also much slower in this case.
 The acetate is used in consumer applications, such as silicone caulk and adhesives.

+Commercial routes to PDMS usually involve ring-opening polymerization of cyclic siloxanes.
+A representative reaction would start with hexamethyltrisiloxane: